 Should I pay off student loans or save?
 8 questions to ask

 1. Do I need emergency savings?

-Next up is another important financial goal: saving for retirement.
+Then there’s another important financial goal: saving for retirement.
 When you’re facing student loan payments each month, retirement can feel far off.

-However, when it comes to saving for retirement, there is no replacement for an early start.
+But when it comes to saving for retirement, there’s no replacement for an early start.

-Even small contributions now can be worth thousands more in retirement, with decades in between to grow thanks to compounding interest.
+Even small contributions now can be worth thousands more in retirement, with decades in between to grow your savings via compounding interest.